sandstreamdev/std/README.md

 ##### Questions

-- How to create an object from an array of key value pairs?
+- How to create an object from an array of key-value pairs?
-- How to create an object from array of entries?
+- How to create an object from an array of entries?

 #### groupBy

-Groups given array of values by the given key selector.
+Groups the given array of values by the given key selector.

 ##### Type signature